A privacy-preserving distributed computational approach for distributed locational marginal prices: Introduction

-With the increased importance of effective management of \acp{DER}, the literature around decentralized control strategies has been quite active in the last decade. \cite{Li:2014aa} introduced \acp{DLMP} for the distributed management of fleets of electric vehicles. \cite{Hua2014} proposed a quadratic programming approach to solve \acp{DLMP} for decentralized congestion management.
+The increased importance of effective management of \acp{DER} has been supported by an active literature on decentralized control strategies. \cite{Li:2014aa} introduced \acp{DLMP} for the distributed management of fleets of electric vehicles. \cite{Hua2014} proposed a quadratic programming approach to solve \acp{DLMP} for decentralized congestion management.
 The Optimal Power Flow model (OPF) is the standard approach for power flow analysis and optimization of power systems.
-Using the convex relaxation derived in \cite{farivar13} (see also \cite{Kocuk:2016aa}), Papavasiliou \cite{papavasiliou18} derived \acp{DLMP} based on the KKT conditions.
-However, no workable algorithm, which allows modelers to effectively compute the locational marginal prices, is provided. \cite{Alsaleh:2018aa} proposes to compute \acp{DLMP} via semi-definite programming but their algorithm is not distributed. \cite{Bai:2018aa} computes \acp{DLMP} by focusing on the day-ahead distribution level electricity market.
-As in our paper, \acp{DLMP} are decomposed into a number of components (i.e., marginal costs for active power, reactive power, congestion, voltage support, and loss), which provide price signals to motivate \acp{DER} to contribute to congestion management and voltage support.
-Our key innovation is the privacy-preserving computation inherent in our approach.\\
+Using the convex relaxation derived in \cite{farivar13} (see also \cite{Kocuk:2016aa}), Papavasiliou \cite{papavasiliou18} derived \acp{DLMP} based on the KKT conditions, yet he does not provide any algorithm to effectively compute \acp{DLMP}. \cite{Alsaleh:2018aa} proposes to compute \acp{DLMP} via semi-definite programming but their algorithm is not distributed. \cite{Bai:2018aa} computes \acp{DLMP} by focusing on the day-ahead distribution level electricity market.
+As in our paper, \acp{DLMP} are decomposed into a number of components (i.e., marginal costs for active power, reactive power, congestion, voltage support, and loss), which provide price signals to motivate \acp{DER} to contribute to congestion management and voltage support. \cite{zhou2017incentive} proposes a practical distributed algorithm for optimizing DERs, but their approach differs from us in that it relies on a linearization of \ac{OPF}, and uses dual decomposition and gradient descent, which requires the exchange of local primal variables.

-This paper is organized as follows.
-Section \ref{sec:OPF} introduces the distribution grid model, based on the well-known SOCP relaxation of \cite{farivar13,peng18}.
-Section \ref{sec:Algo} describes the distributed optimization mechanism for the decentralized computation of \acp{DLMP} while respecting the privacy of all actors.
-The performance of our method is illustrated by solving the \acp{DLMP} in a 15 bus network studied in \cite{papavasiliou18}.
-For sake of readability, we have relegated the technical convergence proof to Appendix \ref{sec:appendix}.
-The convergence arguments are derived from a general block-coordinate descent algorithm, which is an interesting contribution by its own.
-Our approach significantly extends recent block-coordinate primal-dual splitting methods for solving linearly constrained composite convex optimization problems over linear coupling constraints, as presented in \cite{malitsky17,luke18,malitsky2019primaldual}.
-However, the reader mostly interested in the DLMP computation, can safely ignore this last section.